 Mild liquid soap and towel dispensers must be made available for washing hands.
 The cleaning intervals must be adjusted.
 This applies in particular to sanitary facilities and common areas.
 Doorhandles and handrails will be cleaned regularly to prevent infections.
 Appropriate social distancing must be ensured in break rooms, for example through the corresponding arrangement of tables and chairs.
 The number of people who can use the room at the same time must be specified on a notice at the entrance and in the room.
 In addition, regular airing shall be indicated on a notice.
 At the end of the break, the used areas are to be cleaned.
 Distancing must also be maintained in the shower rooms of workshops or other operational institutions; showers must either be blocked off, or other measures taken to ensure that they can only be entered and used by one person at a time.

 If possible, work equipment and tools should be used by one specific person.
 Where this is not possible, they must be cleaned before being handed over to others.

 Personal protective equipment (PPE) may only be used and stored by a specific person.
 Separate storage of work clothing and PPE from the everyday clothes must be enabled.

-In closed rooms, ventilation at regular intervals during the day (windows and doors open completely, for at least 10 minutes per hour) is highly recommended, if the operational circumstances allow this.
+In closed rooms, ventilation at regular intervals is highly recommended, if the operational circumstances allow this.
 If the room is equipped with an air conditioning system (HVAC), this must be operated continuously to reduce the aerosol concentration in the air and the associated increased risk of infection.
 (During the event, shock ventilate for three to five minutes after a maximum of 20 minutes.
 Cross-ventilation is

 Travel around campus should take place using open-air vehicles where possible (bicycles, delivery bicycles, scooters, etc.).
 If travel by car is necessary for work purposes, then the following rules must be observed for the use of university vehicles: